koenvanbeek/docs/howto7/getting-started/build-an-iot-app.md

 ## 1 Connecting App Pages

 In this section, you are going to observe the app in the development environment.
-You will make your first change, which will enable the end-user to view the live details of a shipment selected from the shipment overview.
+You will make your first change, which will enable you to view the live details of the shipments listed on the shipments overview.

 To connect an app page, follow these steps: